-With March 2019 looming, same as the possibility of a no deal case scenario for the future relationship between the UK and the EU, it is useful to refresh some of the main concepts surrounding the existing alternative avenues to ensure third country access to EU markets.
+With end of October 2019 looming, same as the possibility of a no deal case scenario for the future relationship between the UK and the EU, it is useful to refresh some of the main concepts surrounding the existing alternative avenues to ensure third country access to EU markets.
 Equivalence assessments by the EU Commission is possibly the most prominent one and has been already a hotly debated topic in 2018.

 In fairness, we have been hearing more about equivalence assessments by the EU Commission in the recent past than we ever did since its introduction after the global crisis of 2009.
 In the majority of cases, equivalence assessments by the EU Commission have been cited in relation to access of UK financial service providers to European markets post-Brexit and mostly in comparison with the so-called passporting rights.
 This brief post aims at highlighting some of the main features of equivalence.